kjaymiller/Productivity-in-Tech-frozen/content/pit-loves-ac4g.md

 ## Productivity in Tech is serious about _#diversityinTech_.

 In Celebration of #InternationalWomensMonth.
-PIT is going to be donating $10 for each new member we get in the month of March.
+PIT is going to be donating $10 for each new member we get to [App Camp 4 Girls](https://appcamp4girls.com) in the month of March.

+App Camp for Girls is a one-week summer day program where girls, transgender & gender non-conforming youth not just learn about development in swift, but also make a full blown app.

 ## Sign up to be a member today to gain perks and to celebrate a great cause!